Digoxin Medicine Level

 Very high levels of digoxin can cause a condition called digoxin toxicity.
 This may

-can occur even when levels are considered to be within normal limits.
+can happen even when levels are considered to be within normal limits.
 It's important

 to report any new symptoms to your healthcare provider.